List of Arrested Development characters: "Uncle" Jack

-"Uncle" Jack Dorso (Martin Short) is not related to the Bluth family, he was actually a friend of George Sr.'s dad.
+"Uncle" Jack Dorso (Martin Short) is not related to the Bluth family, and was actually a friend of George Sr.'s dad.
 He gave George Sr. the money to buy the first tract of land for the Bluth development company in exchange for what is implied to be sexual favors from Lucille.

 Jack Dorso achieved stardom as the sidekick in the radio show "Red McGibbon and Bullet: Nazi Hunters."
 After his partner was imprisoned for being a communist sympathizer, Jack was unable to get work as an actor.
 He opened a chain of fitness centers, and came to be known for his annual "Birthday Feats of Strength."
 He lost the use of his legs on his 70th birthday when he attempted to squat 350 lb (5 lb for each year of his life).

-Now a 90-year-old paraplegic fitness buff, he refuses the use of a wheel chair.
+Now a 90-year-old paraplegic fitness buff, he refuses the use of a wheelchair.
 Instead he gets around by being carried like a child by a large man named Dragon who is hard of hearing.
 Dragon's hearing impairment causes him difficulty in following Jack's directions.

 Uncle Jack agrees to give the Bluth family more money in exchange for a date with Lindsay, a woman more than half a century his junior.
 Lindsay was convinced to go on the date by Michael telling her the date was with Dragon, but that Dragon has to work, thus explaining Jack's presence.